jwdebelius/q2-sidle/docs/source/reconstruction.rst

 Regional alignment
 ------------------

 The first step in reconstruction is to perform per-region alignment between the sequences and the database.
 We’ll do this with the ``align-regional-kmers`` command.
 We set the reference database that we extracted previously as the (``--kmer-db-fp``).
 The ASV represent sequences are passed as the ``--rep-seq-fp``.
-Finally, we supply a regional defination.
+Finally, we supply a regional definition.
 This should be the same as the region name that you gave when you extracted the kmers.
 In this case, the region name was "WonderWoman".

 .. code-block:: bash